Protect Pacific Herring

 First Nations Harvesting

 Pacific herring is a forage fish widely considered to be a keystone or foundation species because of its huge productivity and wide interactions with a range of predators and prey.
 Preferring to spawn in sheltered bays and inlets, the adult herring begin making their way from the open ocean to the spawning grounds in the late winter.
 When the time comes to spawn, a single female may lay as many as 20,000 eggs, producing a staggering egg density of 6 million eggs per square metre.
-The resulting pulse of biomass attracts a huge array of predators including sea lions, humpback whales, wolves, bears and a host of bird species.
-Individual fish may return to spawn up to 10 times in their lives.

-The traditional First Nations spawn on kelp (SOK) fishery involves the suspension of hemlock branches, kelp fronds, and seaweeds in sheltered spawning areas.
+First Nations have a long history of sustainably harvesting herring roe for trade and consumption.
+The traditional spawn-on-kelp (SOK) fishery involves the suspension of hemlock branches, kelp fronds, and seaweeds in sheltered spawning areas.
 Female herring lay eggs in multiple layers on the leaves.
 When harvesters collect the SOK, the adult fish are left to spawn again in the future.
+Such a method allows the spawning herring to live on and spawn again or be eaten by predators, therefore maintaining the herring’s critical ecosystem function.
 In contrast, the “sac roe” fishery, industrial seine and gillnet boats net schools of herring just before spawning.
-The roe, which is only 12% of the catch on average, is removed from the female fish for export to Japan.
+The roe, which is only 12% of the catch on average, is removed from the female fish for international export, mainly to Japan.
 Most of the carcasses from the male and female fish are processed into feed for Atlantic salmon raised in open net-pens, which jeopardize B.C.’s wild salmon populations.

 Herring Articles, Stories & News

 donate today and make a difference for pacific herring